Energia All-Ireland League Women’s Division: Round 1 Previews

 OLD BELVEDERE v UL BOHEMIANS, Ollie Campbell Park, 3.15pm

-The Women’s AIL bursts back into life on Saturday afternoon, with a repeat of last season’s 3rd-4th place play-off taking place at Ollie Campbell Park where Old Belvedere host UL Bohemians.
+The Women’s AIL bursts back into life this afternoon, with a repeat of last season’s 3rd-4th place play-off taking place at Ollie Campbell Park where Old Belvedere host UL Bohemians.

 Belvedere, who have brought in 2013 Grand Slam winner Tania Rosser as attack coach, are out for revenge after losing that game 19-7 at Energia Park last February.